exercism/v3/languages/clojure/exercises/concept/vectors/.docs/instructions.md

 ## 7. Check for odd week

 Over the last year, you've found that some weeks for the same, odd pattern, where the counts alternate between one and zero birds visiting.
-Implement the `odd-week` function that returns `true` if the bird count pattern of this week matches the odd pattern:
+Implement the `odd-week?` function that returns `true` if the bird count pattern of this week matches the odd pattern:

 ```clojure
 (odd-week?
 [1 0 1 0 1 0 1])